alisi1989/CLUES2-Companion/README.md

 Prefix of output name (e.g. Finnish): Finnish_MCM6
 ```

-if 2 is selected then you have chosen to proceed with Singer:
+Alternatively, if 2 is selected, then users will proceed with Singer:

+The following prompts will appear:
 ```
 Enter option (1/2): 2